-The expert gynecologic surgeons at The Women’s Center offer minimally invasive procedures whenever possible to ensure the best possible experience for you.
-They perform laparoscopic surgery at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida.
+The expert gynecologic surgeons at The Women's Center offer minimally invasive procedures whenever possible to ensure the best possible experience for you.
+They perform laparoscopic surgery at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Celebration, and Winter Park, Florida.
 To find out if you’re a good candidate for laparoscopy, call or book an appointment online.

 Sometimes called minimally invasive surgery, laparoscopy is a technique that achieves the same outcome as traditional, open surgery with much smaller incisions.
 Open surgery involves making an incision several inches long in your abdomen, while laparoscopy incisions are rarely larger than half an inch.